cjwilburn/svn-migration-scripts/README.md

     Subversion: using version 1.6.18
     git-svn: using version 1.7.9.6
     You appear to be running on a case-insensitive file-system.
 This is unsupported, and can result in data loss.
     $

+### mount-disk-image (OS X only)

+This command, only available on OS X, allows you to easily create and mount a case-sensitive disk image at some path.
+This is designed to allow you to work around the problems with case-insensitive file-systems mentioned above (the default OS X file-system, HFS+, is case-insensitive).

+The command is run as follows:

+    $ java -jar svn-migration-scripts.jar mount-disk-image <size in GB> <path for disk image> <path at which to mount disk image>

+The size parameter must be specified in integral gigabytes.

+##### Example

+This example demonstrates first that it is being run on a case-insensitive file system (touching both `path/foo` and `path/FOO` results in only a single file being created), then mounts a 2 GB disk image at `path` and demonstrates that within the disk image, a case-sensitive file system exists.
+It also demonstrates that the disk image can be subsequently unattached from the file system via the `umount(1)` command.

+    $ ls
+    $ mkdir path
+    $ touch path/foo path/FOO
+    $ ls path
+    foo
+    $ rm -rf path
+    $ java -jar svn-migration-scripts.jar mount-disk-image 2 image path
+    created: /Users/huw/Source/svn-migration-scripts/target/image.sparseimage
+    /dev/disk1          	GUID_partition_scheme
+    /dev/disk1s1        	Apple_HFS                      	/Users/huw/Source/svn-migration-scripts/target/path
+    $ ls
+    image.sparseimage
+    path
+    $ touch path/foo path/FOO
+    $ ls path
+    Foo foo
+    $ umount path
+    $ ls
+    image.sparseimage
+    $

 ### clean-git